 BA students in dance can also choose to add NC K-12 Standard Professional I Licensure to their degree program.
 Additional courses are required.

-View the Undergraduate Bulletin for this program’s curriculum.
+View the Undergraduate Catalog for this program’s curriculum.

 Undergraduate Dance Handbook